sifzerda/snake/README.md

 -  zustand: handles react reducers to manage game state
 -  useSound: add audio fx

--

-I initially tried making the game using both matter.js and react-spring.
-The game can work in react-spring but lacks the physics dynamic and seamless animation.
+Early version of game made using react-spring, but this played out frame-by-frame and lacked the physics and animation dynamics.

 Matter.js had an issue where the snake segments had their own physics and collision with the snake head, which caused erratic movement with more segments.
-UseState had to track the head and copy/spread the snake head so segments mirrored the head and did not move independently.
+Changed this so UseState tracks the head and copy/spread the snake head so segments mirrored the head and did not operate independent of the head.

 Also had an issue implementing collision between snake head and body; since head is always touching body this constantly triggered game over for snake running into itself.
-Have to make collision detectors in snake separate and smaller - inside snake segments - same as I did with pocket detectors in 8 ball pool.
+I tried making tiny detection objects inside the head and segments but this created issues.
+Had to limit collision to head-to-segment, not segment-to-segment, and exclude the first 10 segments (since physically impossible for snake head to touch those anyway).

 1. <u>'useState':</u> useStates track the snake head, food, and matter.js engine;
 2. <u>'const initialSnake':</u> Creates the snake head;